sevenfifty777/DCS_Discord_Admin_Bot/README.md

 - `/unpause` ▶️ Unpause mission
 - `/restartmission` 🔁 Restart current mission
 - `/restart_dcs_server` 🛠️ Kill & restart DCS Server
-- `/dcsupdate` ⬆️ Update DCS via DCS_updater.exe (it should bypass UAC prompt and launch silent update, also MissionScripting.lua)
+- `/dcsupdate` ⬆️ Update DCS via DCS_updater.exe (it should bypass UAC prompt and launch silent update, also MissionScripting.lua is updated before server restart) Not fully tested with real update , No DCS update form ED at the time The bot is released
 - `/update_missionscripting` 📂 Update `MissionScripting.lua` (it try to found MissionScripting.lua (must be desanitized) in Saved     Game\Scripts and copy to Server installation Scripts folder)
 - `/restart_srs` 🔊 Restart SRS server (Bug note: after restart SRS is running as service but no SRS GUI shows up)